 Units: 4

-Enrollment Limitation: Not open to students with prior credit in: PSYC 104H, SOC 104, or SOC 104H.
+Enrollment Limitation: Not open to students with prior credit in PSYC 104H.

 Acceptable for Credit: CSU, UC